444leod/myTeams/doc/rfc.md

 ## Commands

-Commands send by the client to the server are prefixed with a `/` character and they end with the CRLF (`"/r/n"`) sequence.
+Commands send by the client to the server must be ASCII formated.
+They are prefixed with a `/` character and they end with the CRLF (`"/r/n"`) sequence.
-The server wait for a string CRLF null-terminated, following the format of each commands.
-Each command parameters must be between double quotes (\" \")
+A command may have parameters, each of them must be double quoted and spaced by 1 space.
+Commands are documented below, each parameter is between [], if the parameter is started by a ?, the parameter is optional.
+Otherwise, the parameter is mandatory.
+Parameters must be given in the correct order.

 ### /help
 - Description: Show help.